unikraft/summer-of-code-2021/content/en/docs/sessions/06-testing-unikraft/index.md

 As per Wikipedia, **symbolic** execution is a means of analyzing a program to determine what inputs cause each part of a program to execute.
 An interpreter follows the program, assuming symbolic values for inputs rather than obtaining actual inputs as normal execution of the program would.
-An example of a program being symbolically executed can be seen in the figure below
+An example of a program being symbolically executed can be seen in the figure below:

 ![Symbolic execution](/docs/sessions/06-testing-unikraft/images/symbex.png)